 In addition to that more upright position, endurance road bikes tend to have the front wheel further out in front of the rider.
 This results in a longer wheelbase, which helps the bike keep a straight line more easily.
 Instead of responding to the minute direction of the rider's eyes, these bikes listen to the hips.
 These bikes need a little more input and participation from riders to turn, which means that on those century rides through farm fields, riders can go ahead and enjoy the view while letting the bike keep rolling forward.

 The long wheelbase of an endurance bike also means a smoother ride, forcing vibration to travel longer distances and keeping you steady over the bumps encountered along the way.
-To complement this, most brands add vibration-inhibiting materials into the frame.
-Specialized has the “Zertz Inserts” and Bianchi has the “Countervail Technology,” for example.
+To complement this, most brands engineer vibration-inhibiting designs into the frame.
 The tricky part is that these innovations have to accomplish vibration control without sacrificing the efficiency of the frame too much.
-The end result, when you combine a relaxed body position with a smooth yet still efficient frame, is a bike that allows riders of every level to push the limits of endurance and explore new roads and vistas previously beyond their reach.
+The result, when you combine a relaxed body position with a smooth yet still efficient frame, is a bike that allows riders of every level to push the limits of endurance and explore new roads and vistas previously beyond their reach.

 What if speed is less of your concern, and you’d rather go far to explore gravel and dirt roads?
-Sounds like you need an Adventure Road Bike
+It sounds like you need an adventure bike!

 Bikes engineered specifically for adventure riding are fairly new to the scene.
 Historically, riders would use a touring bike.
 These bikes provided an upright riding position, but they typically had frames made of heavier steel as compared with lightweight steel alloy, aluminum or carbon builds of modern adventure bikes.
 Like touring bikes, adventure bikes come with fittings for racks and fenders to carry gear for multi-day trips.